Our Essential Services Make Relocating Easy for You.

 An Overview of Private Health Insurance

-The majority of expats who work in Hong Kong have employer-provided healthcare plans for themselves and their families as part of their remuneration package.
-Generally speaking, the Hong Kong government only issues visa for expatriates if their employers provide them with healthcare, in order to make sure that the person will not be a burden on the public healthcare system.
+The majority of expats who work in Hong Kong have employer-provided medical insurance plans for themselves and their families.
+In fact, the Hong Kong government typically only issues visas for expatriates if their employers provide them with healthcare.
+This ensures the person will not be a burden on the public healthcare system.

 - Can you get coverage for your entire family?
 Are there family discounts?
 Can you choose different plans for each family member?

 - Are there overall annual limits to the services and costs covered?

 - Are co-payments required?

 - Will you get credit for hospital treatments so that you do not have to pay the bill yourself first?